 Cue an army of feather spotters!

 From gamekeepers to rangers, wildlife guides and stalkers, they’ve all responded to a rally cry from the Cairngorms Capercaillie Project.
 They’ve been carefully collecting and posting in capercaillie feathers.
 Once we can’t see the desk for feathers we’ll send them off for analysis to find out the genetic health of capercaillie in the Park.
 The answer to this question will help us all learn what else we can do to help save our capercaillie from extinction.

-Find out more about the Cairngorms Capercaillie Project on our website here.
+Find out more on the Cairngorms Capercaillie Project website.

 Walk along the tracks from the farmland and go into the pine woodlands.
 Keep heading uphill, past the ancient granny pines and junipers.
 Slowly the deep green pines give way to the feathery birch.
 As you work your way uphill the birch thins.
 Stop here and look back, you’ll see the great vista of Strathspey around you.
 You have already travelled through the lower layers of this landscape; river, pasture, pine forest and then birch woodland.

 Above you is the heather moorland, rounded hills of deep peat soils.
 They are brown for much of the year, like the grouse that live there, but as the heather leaves open the green slowly seeps up the hillside during June and then bursts into purple in August.
 Higher still are the mountains.
 They frame the strath in their granite cliffs and screes.
 In summer they are bare rock and low wind cut vegetation, an arduous but rewarding walk.